astroq91/helios/README.md

 * glslc (for compiling shaders).
 * Vulkan drivers.

-For linux you need:
+For Linux you need:

 * gcc13 and g++13.
 Other C++23 compatible compilers could also work, but haven't been tested.
 The compilation scripts would need to be updated as well.
 * clang, for PhysX library generation.

-For windows you need:
+For Windows you need:

 * VC17 (i.e. Visual Studio 2022).